debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 As we can see from the output of *git clone* command , it was successfully executed , so there is no chance that clone is failed for any reason.

-So , there could be a possibility that , Customer repo does not have information about its submodules .
+So , there could be a possibility that , *Customer* repo does not have information about its submodules .
 And thats why while cloning , submodules did not get cloned.

-Lets verify.. whatever I have told ..
+Lets verify..
 <pre class="highlight"><code>[CustomerClone]$ cat .git/config
 Output :
 [core]